elide-dev/build-infra/services/README.md

 Each sub-directory defines an API service handler which is used as part of Elide's internal Devops Services.
 These online (but private) services augment regular developer activities.

-In addition to the services themselves, each implemented with a Cloudflare Worker, there is the [`commons`](./commons) module, where shared code is held.
+In addition to the services themselves, each implemented with a Cloudflare Worker, there are the [`commons`](./commons) and [`client`](./client) modules, where shared code is held and where the CLI client is defined, respectively.

 ### Available services